WhelWomen's Health Evidence Lab

 ConditionShared pathwaysThe gap

-EndometriosisEstrogenInflammationPainAffects up to 10% of women of reproductive age; 7 to 10 year average diagnostic delay; no disease-modifying drug.
+EndometriosisEstrogenInflammationPainAffects up to 10% of women of reproductive age, with a 7 to 10 year average diagnostic delay and no disease-modifying drug.

-PCOSMetabolicEstrogenInflammationThe most common endocrine disorder in women of reproductive age; chronically under-represented in research.
+PCOSMetabolicEstrogenInflammationOne of the most common endocrine disorders in women of reproductive age, and chronically under-represented in research.

-VulvodyniaPainInflammationA chronic pain condition; among the least-studied of the six.
+VulvodyniaPainInflammationA chronic pain condition, and among the least-studied of the six.

-MenopauseEstrogenMetabolicA transition every woman who lives long enough experiences; widely acknowledged to be poorly managed.
+MenopauseEstrogenMetabolicA transition every woman who lives long enough experiences, and widely acknowledged to be poorly managed.

 The direction

-The database is designed to grow beyond its current six conditions.
+The database is built to grow beyond its first six conditions.

-The selection criteria are explicit and repeatable, so the condition set can expand as the project's capacity grows.
-The section below outlines the conditions that meet those criteria and are under consideration for future versions.
+Because the selection rule is explicit and repeatable, the set expands as our capacity grows.
+The conditions below meet the same criteria and are under consideration for future versions.

 03 · Expansion